marcellocostamagna/HSR/docs/source/detailed_overview.rst

 Another case where chirality can prove unreliable is when comparing molecules with differing dimensionality, such as a different number of principal components.
 An example of this might be comparing similar 3D molecules where one has charges and the other is neutral.
 In such cases, the addition of chirality detection may further reduce the similarity score.
-For detailed explanations, please refer to our publication (TODO: add reference).
+For detailed explanations, please refer to our publication (TODO: add reference- Publishing in progress!).

 We recommend enabling chirality detection only in scenarios where molecules are unlikely to be described by different numbers of dimensions.
 However, it's important to note that this probability is hard to be